KGTV

 KGTV (channel 10) is a television station in San Diego, California, United States, affiliated with ABC and owned by the E. W. Scripps Company.
 The station's studios are located on Air Way in the Riverview-Webster section of San Diego, and its transmitter is located on Mount Soledad in La Jolla.

-KGTV operates digital translator KZSD-LP (channel 20), which allows homes with issues receiving KGTV's VHF signal or only a UHF antenna to receive KGTV in some form.
+KGTV operates digital translator KZSD-LD (channel 20), which allows homes with issues receiving KGTV's VHF signal or only a UHF antenna to receive KGTV in some form.

 History

 The San Diego area's third-oldest television station first went on the air on September 13, 1953, as NBC affiliate KFSD-TV.
 The station's original owner was Airfan Radio Corporation, which also owned NBC Radio Network affiliate KFSD (600 AM, now KOGO).
 Under terms of the initial construction permit award, Airfan sold one-third ownership of the stations to two other firms who competed separately for channel 10.
-In 1954 the KFSD stations were purchased by investment firm, Fox, Wells & Rogers.
+In 1954, the KFSD stations were purchased by investment firm, Fox, Wells & Rogers.
 The publishers of Newsweek magazine took a minority (about 46 percent) share of the stations in 1957, four years before the periodical was itself sold to the Washington Post Company.
-In 1961, channel 10 changed its call letters to KOGO-TV; the radio stations also adopted the KOGO callsign.
+In 1961, channel 10 changed its call sign to KOGO-TV; the radio stations also adopted the KOGO call sign.

-The broadcasting division of Time-Life purchased KOGO-TV and its sister radio stations in 1962.
+The broadcasting division of Time-Life acquired KOGO-TV and its sister radio stations in 1962.
 This deal was reached after failed attempts to sell the properties to Triangle Publications and United Artists among others; and after the Washington Post Company's Post-Newsweek Stations division disclosed it was not interested in acquiring full ownership.

 As part of a sale announced in late 1970, KOGO-AM-FM-TV was sold to McGraw-Hill along with Time-Life's other radio/television combinations in Denver, Indianapolis and Grand Rapids, Michigan; and KERO-TV in upstate Bakersfield.
 When the sale was concluded in June 1972, the purchase price for the entire group was just over $57 million.
-However, in order to comply with the Federal Communications Commission (FCC)'s new restrictions on concentration of media ownership, McGraw-Hill was required to sell the radio stations in San Diego, Indianapolis, Denver, and Grand Rapids.
+However, to comply with the Federal Communications Commission (FCC)'s new restrictions on concentration of media ownership, McGraw-Hill was required to sell the radio stations in San Diego, Indianapolis, Denver, and Grand Rapids.
 Time-Life would later take WOOD-TV in Grand Rapids out of the final deal.
 KERO-TV, KLZ-TV (now KMGH-TV) in Denver, and WFBM-TV (now WRTV) in Indianapolis were retained by McGraw-Hill along with KOGO-TV, which changed to its current call letters KGTV on June 1 as a result of the sale due to FCC regulations in place at the time that prohibited TV and radio stations in the same market, but different ownership from sharing the same callsigns.